cognitedata/reveal/react-components/src/architecture/base/README.md

 ### architecture/base/domainObject

 - **DomainObject:** This is the base class for the domain object.
 A domain object is some sort of data, that is a collection of other domainObject or the data itself.

-An important property of the domainObject is that is has a list of views that will be updated.
-It also has a parent and a collection of children.
+  - An important property of the domainObject is that is has a list of views that will be updated.
+  - It has a parent and a collection of children.
+To ensure easy use, I have added several methods to access children, descendants and ancestors in several ways.

   - It has some properties like selected, expanded and active.
 This is not used yet, but I wanted it to be here as this is part of the pattern.
 They are connected to how they are visualized and behave in a tree view, but this is not used for the moment.

   - Methods with postfix `Interactive` are doing all necessary updates automatically.
 For instance: `addChild/addChildInteractive` or `setVisible/setVisibleInteractive`

 - **VisualDomainObject**: This subclass adds functionality to a domain object so it can be shown in 3D.
 The most important function here is `createThreeView()` which must be overridden.